UdhvaPatel/Ad-Analytics/README.md

 ## 📌 Notes

 - Designed as part of a university course on **Object-Oriented Programming in Python**
-- You can modify the notebook to analyze your own datasets by replacing `ad_data.csv`
+- You can modify the notebook to analyze your own datasets by replacing `AdAnalyticpkl638250305.dat`

 ## 👨‍💻 Author